customer experience management meets the global enterprise

 cem: understanding & managing perceptions

-If you want to create value, then, you must know what shapes your customers' perceptions of you, and how to manage those perceptions, in a world where people talk to each other at the speed of light, where perceptions are filtered by culture, expectation, and values - often unconsciously - and where businesses and business models burn faster than ever.
+If you want to create value, you must know what shapes your customers' perceptions of you, and how to manage those perceptions.
+This is a huge challenge in a world where people talk to each other at the speed of light, where perceptions are filtered by culture, expectation, and values - often unconsciously - and where businesses and business models burn faster than ever.
 Your perceived value goes beyond product, beyond service, beyond even "personalization".
+It's embedded in real-time conversations, networks of opinion, and competitors who can leverage the power of innovation and community to defeat you.
+What makes it even harder: Perceptions are often non-rational.
+How do you plan a reasonable market strategy based on people who just won't be reasonable?

 the new normal: it's not the recession, it's the ecosystem